benjaminn1202/MicroStore-Manager/README.md

 # MicroStore-Manager
-A web application for android.
+An offline web application for android.
 This application allows micro-store owners to easily manage their business with the help of its features which are inventory management and point of sales.
----

 # Features
 ## Inventory management
 1. Stock tracking : Record stocks and alert when the stock of certain items are low